vikas-0/GeekyHub/content/post/seamless-remote-development-with-any-ide-using-unison-for-bidirectional-ssh-sync/index.md

 - **Run a test connection:**
     - Example command: `unison -testServer ssh://user@remotehostname/path/to/folder /path/to/folder`
-    - If you get an error that Unison is not found on the remote server, specify the exact path to Unison using `-servercmd`.
+    - If you get an error saying that Unison was not found on the remote server, specify the exact path to Unison using `-servercmd`.
 For example: `unison -testServer ssh://user@remotehostname/path/to/folder /path/to/folder -servercmd /home/path/to/unison/bin/unison`.

 - **Final command for syncing:**
     - Once the connection test is successful, start syncing with the final command:
       ```
       unison ssh://user@remotehostname/path/to/folder /path/to/folder -servercmd /home/path/to/unison/bin/unison -ignore "BelowPath node_modules" -ignore "BelowPath .git" -force newer -repeat watch
       ```
     - This command will sync all files and continue monitoring for further changes in the background while you develop.
-If you want to know the meaning of flags used here like `ignore`, `force` etc, you can check [Unison user mannual](https://github.com/bcpierce00/unison/wiki).
+If you want to know what flags such as `ignore` and `force` mean, you can check the [Unison user manual](https://github.com/bcpierce00/unison/wiki).

 You can use any code editor to modify the local copy, and Unison will automatically sync the changes.